YashKalbande/FCR/README.md

 ## Lets Build the Model
 Vist [teachablemachine.withgoogle.com](https://teachablemachine.withgoogle.com) and clicking on "Get Started".
 You will see three option to create an image, audio, or pose project.
 For now, pick “Image Project”.

+Click "Add a class" upto 6 classes.
+Rename "Class 1" to "Happiness" ,"Class 2" to "Sadness", "Class 3" to "Fear", "Class 4" to "Anger", "Class 5" to "Suprise" and "Class 6" to "Disgust"